-Recognizing that the library is a significant focal point of academic life and is an integral part of the educational training process, TKU is always in the process of advancing and improving upon access to its numerous library holdings (currently numbering over 160,000 volumes).
-These holdings provide direct access to resources for students taking classes on the ground in these regions.
+Recognizing that the library is a significant focal point of academic life and is an integral part of the educational training process, TKU is always in the process of advancing and improving upon access to its numerous library holdings.
+These holdings provide direct access to resources for students taking classes on-ground in North Texas.

 In addition to these resources through TKU Library, students are able to avail themselves through local networks of libraries, whether through established relationships by The King's Library or through their own local public libraries.
-Some examples are: in Texas, students as members of participating institutions in the program have access to a wealth of materials through the state of Texas's TexShare program; and Colorado, with its Colorado Library card, enables students of TKU to borrow through their public library memberships from a collection numbering close to 30,000,000 items.
-Many other states provide such access to physical resources.
+In Texas, for example, students as members of participating public libraries in the program have access to a wealth of materials through the state of Texas's TexShare program.
+Many other states, too, provide such access to physical resources.
+Check with your local public library.

-Augmenting such physical resources is TKU's electronic offerings through two different vendors: Ebsco and ProQuest.

-Ebsco gives TKU full-text access to ATLA's database of approximately 1,400 periodical titles, most of which are scholarly and peer-reviewed.
-It also gives access to TKU's collection of eBooks that numbers approximately 140,000 titles.
+Augmenting such physical resources are TKU's electronic offerings through two different vendors: Ebsco and ProQuest.
+Ebsco gives TKU full-text access to ATLA's Religion database and to their own Psychology and Behavioral Sciences database.
+Ebsco also gives access to TKU's collection of eBooks that numbers over 200,000 titles.
 These span a large range of subjects.

 ProQuest gives full-text access to two databases.
 ProQuest Religion is their subject-specific database containing access to 150 peer-reviewed journal titles.
 ProQuest Research Library is their generic "work horse" database containing access to 4,000 full-text journal titles in every conceivable subject area.

-This wealth of resources available serves to show that TKU is in a good position to continue serving the research needs of its growing and expanding community.
+This wealth of these and other resources available serves to show that TKU is in a good position to continue serving the research needs of its growing and expanding community.